-- Endpoint: Select what you wish to connect to, in this case the Connector Relay. - Server hostname: The hostname or address of the Connector Relay. - Server port: The port the Connector Relay is listening on.
-Leave as 0 if you are using the default port. - Producer Token: The Producer Token provided by PI - Data Source: Defines which data is sent to the PI Server.
-The readings or Fledge's internal statistics. - Static Data: Data to include in every reading sent to PI.
+- Endpoint: This is the type of OMF endpoint.
+In this case, choose Connector Relay. - Server hostname: The hostname or address of the PI Connector Relay. - Server port: The port the PI Connector Relay is listening on.
+Leave as 0 if you are using the default port. - Producer Token: The Producer Token provided by the PI Relay Data Connection Manager. - Data Source: Defines which data is sent to the PI Connector Relay.
+Choices are: readings or statistics (that is, Fledge's internal statistics). - Static Data: Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.

-• Connection management (These should only be changed with guidance from support)
+Connection management (These should only be changed with guidance from support)